 Treatment and prevention

 The serious forms require hospitalization.
 Treatment is based on intensive care.
 Early administration of antibiotics (amoxicillin, cephalosporin and cyclins) reduces the risk of complications, shortens disease progression, relieves symptoms and limits renal damage.
 In terms of prevention, collective measures to control rat populations and effluents from factory farming systems and to drain flooded areas might be effective but are difficult to implement.
 A monovalent human vaccine is available in France, solely to workers with a high level of exposure (sewage workers and refuse collectors).
 Personal protection (gloves, glasses, boots) is recommended during risky activities.
 A multivalent vaccine for dogs is widely used in France.

 At the Institut Pasteur

-Fundamental research into Leptospira is being undertaken by the Biology of Spirochetes Unit, which also includes the National Reference Center for Leptospirosis and FAO/WHO Collaborating Center for Epidemiology of Leptospirosis.
+Fundamental research into Leptospira is being undertaken by the Biology of Spirochetes Unit, which also includes the National Reference Center for Leptospirosis.
 A number of leptospiral identification methods have been developed.
 Epidemiological surveys have also been undertaken in endemic regions (the island of Mayotte, the Antilles, etc.).
 Recently, more than forty new species of Leptospira have been identified.
 Lastly, scientists at the Institut Pasteur have also identified several virulence factors in the bacterium responsible for this disease.
 The Unit collaborates on multiple projects with Institutes from the network, such as Institut Pasteur of New Caledonia, Institut Pasteur of Montevideo (Urugay) and the INRS- Centre Armand Frappier Santé-Biotechnologie (Canada).

 Biology of Spirochetes laboratory led by Mathieu Picardeau